Modified Measles Virus (MV-NIS) for Children and Young Adults With Recurrent Medulloblastoma or Recurrent ATRT

 • The effects of MV-NIS on the developing human fetus are unknown.
 For this reason, females of child-bearing potential and males must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry, for the duration of study participation and 4 months after completion of MV-NIS administration.
 Should a female become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately.

 • Ability to understand and the willingness to sign a written informed consent document.

-- Patients who have not recovered from adverse events due to agents administered more than 4 weeks earlier
+- Patients who have not recovered from acute adverse events due to agents administered more than 4 weeks earlier

 -Patients who are receiving any other investigational agents

-History of allergic reactions attributed to compounds of similar chemical or biologic composition to measles virus vaccination
+- History of allergic reactions attributed to compounds of similar chemical or biologic composition to measles virus vaccination

 -Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements